zx85/esp32-trap-camera/README.md

 Library: SDFat by by Bill Greiman (2.3.0)

+Use the ESP32S3 Dev Module as the board

 So far the SD card and the camera are recognised, and it can take a photo.